shepherdjerred/astro-opengraph-images/README.md

      });
      ```

 1. Install the fonts you want to use.
 Fonts must be explicitly declared to be used for images.
 System fonts are _not_ available.
-For this quick start guide, we'll install the [Roboto](https://fontsource.org/fonts/roboto) font.
+For this quick start guide, we'll install the [Roboto](https://fontsource.org/fonts/roboto) font:

    ```bash
    npm i @fontsource/roboto
    ```

    You can find more fonts on [Fontsource](https://fontsource.org/), or you can use any font file.

+   See [Satori's font documentation](https://github.com/vercel/satori?tab=readme-ov-file#fonts) for more information.

 1. Configure the integration in your `astro.config.js` file: